xiaoxiae/slama.dev/_posts/2023-02-08-mining-massive-datasets.md

 It turns out that \(\mathrm{Pr}\left[h_\pi (S_1) = h_\pi (S_2)\right] = \mathrm{sim}(S_1, S_2)\)

-- the intuition is that if the sets of shingles are very similar, randomly shuffling them in the same way and then taking the minimum value should, with a high probability (well, with probability of the similarity measure), be equal.
+- the intuition is that if the sets of shingles are very similar, randomly shuffling them in the same way and then taking the minimum value should, with a high probability (well, with probability of the similarity measure), be equal

 #### Locality-Sensitive Hashing
 Our goal now is to find documents with Jaccard similarity at least \(s\) (e.g. \(0.8\)).